 To show how this works, here are three common ways you might get a Part D vaccine.
-Remember you are responsible for all of the costs associated with vaccines (including their administration) during the Coverage Gap Stage.
+Remember you are responsible for all of the costs associated with vaccines (including their administration) during the Coverage Gap Stage of your benefit.

 - Situation 1: You buy the Part D vaccine at the pharmacy and you get your vaccine at the network pharmacy.
 (Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to administer a vaccination.) - You will have to pay the pharmacy the amount of your copayment for the vaccine and the cost of giving you the vaccine. - Our plan will pay the remainder of the costs. - Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccination, you will pay for the entire cost of the vaccine and its administration. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7 of this booklet (Asking us to pay our share of a bill you have received for covered medical services or drugs). - You will be reimbursed the amount you paid less your normal copayment for the vaccine (including administration) less any difference between the amount the doctor charges and what we normally pay.
-(If you get "Extra Help," we will reimburse you for this difference.)
+Some states do not allow pharmacies to administer a vaccination.) - You will have to pay the pharmacy the amount of your copayment for the vaccine and the cost of giving you the vaccine. - Our plan will pay the remainder of the costs. - Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccination, you will pay for the entire cost of the vaccine and its administration. - You can then ask our plan to pay you back for our share of the cost by using the procedures that are described in Chapter 7 of this booklet (Asking us to pay our share of a bill you have received for covered medical services or drugs).

-- Situation 3: You buy the Part D vaccine at your pharmacy, and then take it to your doctor's office where they give you the vaccine. - You will have to pay the pharmacy the amount of your copayment for the vaccine itself. - When your doctor gives you the vaccine, you will pay the entire cost for this service.
-You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7 of this booklet. - You will be reimbursed the amount charged by the doctor for administering the vaccine less any difference between the amount the doctor charges and what we normally pay.
-(If you get "Extra Help," we will reimburse you for this difference.)
+- You will be reimbursed the amount you paid less your normal copayment for the vaccine (including administration). - Situation 3: You buy the Part D vaccine at your pharmacy, and then take it to your doctor's office where they give you the vaccine. - You will have to pay the pharmacy the amount of your copayment for the vaccine itself. - When your doctor gives you the vaccine, you will pay the entire cost for this service.
+You can then ask our plan to pay you back for our share of the cost by using the procedures described in Chapter 7 of this booklet. - You will be reimbursed the amount charged by the doctor for administering the vaccine.